wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-dotnet-create-visual-studio-powershell.md

 	* Creates the virtual machine if it doesn't already exist.
 	* Creates a storage account with a name that begins with `devtest`, but only if there isn't already such a storage account in the specified region.
-	* Creates a cloud service as a container for the virtual machine, and creates a web role for the web site.
+	* Creates a cloud service as a container for the virtual machine, and creates a web role for the web application.
 	* Configures Web Deploy on the virtual machine.
 	* Configures IIS and ASP.NET on the virtual machine.